abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 Composing propositions
 ---

 If we have two or more propositions that are somehow related to one another, we can combine them into one using a logical operator, like "and", "or" "follows".
 The result would be a new proposition, not unlike the way in which monoid objects are combined into a new monoid object using the monoid operation.

-And, some logical operations do form monoids, like the operation **and** with **true** serving as the identity element.
+Moreover, some logical operations do form monoids, like the operation **and** with **true** serving as the identity element.

 ![Logical operations that form monoids](logic_monoid.svg)